Taylor-P/DockerDemo/README.md

-An OVerview of Docker and a Demo Application adding Docker to ASP.NET CORE
+An Overview of Docker and a Demo Application adding Docker to ASP.NET CORE